aprilnovak/nekRSDoc/source/theory.rst

 -----------

-The :term:`RANS` equations are derived from the conservation of mass, momentum, and energy equations by expressing each field :math:`f` as the sum of a mean :math:`\overline{f}` and a fluctuation, :math:`f'`,
+The :term:`RANS` equations are derived from the conservation of mass, momentum, and energy equations by expressing each term in the equation as the sum of a mean and a fluctuation.
+Because nekRS is based on the incompressible flow model, all such averages (even for the energy equation) are based on the notion of *Reynolds averaging*, where each field :math:`f` is expressed as the sum of a time mean :math:`\overline{f}` and a time fluctuation, :math:`f'`,

 .. math::

   f(\mathbf x, t)=\overline{f}(\mathbf x)+f'(\mathbf x,t)

-Specifically, the mean is a time average of :math:`f`, of
+where the time averaged is defined as

 .. math::

   \overline{f}=\lim_{S\rightarrow\infty}\frac{1}{S}\int_{t}^{t+S}f(\mathbf x,t)dt

+For compressible flows in which energy conservation affects density, the :term:`RANS` equations are instead derived with *Favre averaging*, where each field :math:`f_i` is expressed as the sum of a density-weighted time average :math:`\tilde{f}_i` and a fluctuation :math:`f_i^{''}`.
+It is therefore an important distinction here that we only consider *Reynolds averaging*, which leads to a simpler formulation of the :term:`RANS` energy conservation equation that the compressible flow case.

-Inserting the above "Reynolds decomposition" for :math:`\mathbf u`, :math:`P`, and :math:`T` into the governing equations then gives the :term:`RANS` equations.
-The discussion here focuses on the incompressible flow equations in :ref:`Incompressible Flow Model <ins_model>`, for which the :term:`RANS` mass and momentum equations are
+Inserting the above "Reynolds decomposition" for :math:`\mathbf u`, :math:`P`, and :math:`T` into the governing equations and averaging in time then gives the :term:`RANS` equations.
+For the incompressible flow equations in :ref:`Incompressible Flow Model <ins_model>`, the :term:`RANS` mass, momentum, and energy equations are

 .. math::